rails/rails/guides/source/getting_started.md

 ruby 2.7.0
 ```

 Rails requires Ruby version 2.7.0 or later.
-It is preferred to use latest Ruby version.
+It is preferred to use the latest Ruby version.
 If the version number returned is less than that number (such as 2.3.7, or 1.8.7),
 you'll need to install a fresh copy of Ruby.